 Psychotherapy is usually considered to be longer term and focused on unravelling and clarifying underlying patterns in our lives that repeatedly crop up despite our attempts to change.

 I work both long and short term depending on your needs.

-When you contact me about availability, it is helpful to know whether you need an evening/ weekend appointment and from what time you could arrive.
+When you contact me about availability, it is helpful to know whether you need an evening/ weekend appointment and the earliest time you could arrive.
 Also, whether you are able to attend any afternoon times, including Saturdays.